MicrosoftDocs/azure-dev-docs/articles/ux-beta/django-postgresql-webapp/django-postgresql-webapp.md

 ## 8 - Stream diagnostic logs

 Azure App Service captures all messages output to the console to assist you in diagnosing issues with your application.
-The sample apps include `print()` statements to demonstrate this capability.
+The sample apps include `print()` statements to demonstrate this capability as shown below.

 :::code language="python" source="~/../msdocs-django-postgresql-sample-app/restaurant_review/views.py" range="12-16" highlight="2":::